 SELF ASSESSMENT QUESTIONS TO HELP ORGANISATIONS USE THE HALLMARK

-- To what extent do we understand the inequalities in UK society and how our organisation can promote equity and inclusion?
+- To what extent do we understand how our organisation can promote equity and inclusion?

-- How effectively does our organisation listen to and act on a range of voices from diverse backgrounds- from Trustees, staff, volunteers, partners and visitors?
+- How effectively does our organisation listen to and act on a range of voices from diverse backgrounds?

-- How well do we create opportunities equally for and understand and take care of the needs of a diverse workforce of staff and volunteers?
+- How well do we create opportunities equally for and understand the needs of a diverse workforce?

 - To what extent do we develop and understand our collections, identify missing perspectives and histories and use them to encourage debate and discussion?

-- To what extent do we ask questions and challenge practices that support inequality in all its forms?
+- To what extent do we challenge practices that support inequality in all its forms?

-- How well do we recognize that diversity is fundamental for the development, success and sustainability of our business?
+- How well do we recognize that diversity is fundamental for the success of our business?